 - Horse cart (during Low Tide) @Rs.70 per ride.

 Love this?
-Explore the entire list of things to do in Alibag before you plan your trip.
+Explore the entire list of places to visit in Alibag before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Alibag and book an accommodation of your choice.